Todd Fedoruk: Facial injuries

-On November 11, 2003, Fedoruk was involved in a scrap with New York Islanders defenseman Eric Cairns.
-Fedoruk was deemed to have the better of the exchange at the time. but it was not readily apparent that a right from Cairns had broken Fedoruk's orbital bone.
+On November 11, 2003, Fedoruk was involved in a fight with New York Islanders defenseman Eric Cairns.
+Fedoruk was deemed to have the better of the exchange at the time but it was not readily apparent that a right from Cairns had broken Fedoruk's orbital bone.
 Fedoruk underwent surgery, and was back on the ice not long after.

 On October 24, 2006, while Fedoruk was playing with the Anaheim Ducks, he challenged Minnesota Wild enforcer Derek Boogaard to a fight.
 Boogaard landed a brutal punch on Fedoruk that knocked him to the ice and shattered his cheek bone.
 Fedoruk left the ice immediately after the fight, but was in visible distress, and would not return for the rest of the night.
 Afterward, Fedoruk underwent considerable surgery to reconstruct the side of his face.

 Fedoruk was then traded from Anaheim to his former club, the Philadelphia Flyers.
-While playing for the Flyers, Fedoruk was involved in another scrap, this time with New York Rangers enforcer Colton Orr.
+While playing for the Flyers, Fedoruk was involved in another fight, this time with New York Rangers enforcer Colton Orr.
 During this fight, Fedoruk was knocked out due to a wild right from Orr.
 He lay on the ice, unable to move for around four minutes before being put on a stretcher.